A transparent guide to the tradition, the journey, and what to expect.

 Iboga is the inner bark of the root of the Iboga plant, ground into a powder.
 Still containing its 13 total alkaloids, Iboga is often used in a holistic, ceremonial setting, with a provider who has been trained in guiding the healing experience.

-At Iboga Medicine, we use the original form of whole Iboga root bark, just as they do in the village in Gabon.
-All of our medicine is sourced from our sister village, and hand harvested and selected by our teacher and his family.
-This ensures that the Iboga we use in our ceremonies. is of the highest quality and freshness, sustainably grown, ceremonially harvested, and that the proceeds go directly to the Bwiti people.
+At Iboga Medicine, we use the original form of whole Iboga root bark, prepared in the traditional way.
+All of our medicine is hand-harvested and carefully selected by our teacher and his family.
+This ensures that the Iboga used in our ceremonies is of the highest quality and freshness, sustainably grown, ceremonially harvested, and that the proceeds directly support the Bwiti community.

 Iboga is profoundly beneficial for the body, its ability to detox the body, reset the PH and nervous system, and clear the body of harmful viruses is well documented.
 The safety of an Iboga retreat lies in the experience of the team, the medical protocol, and most importantly the intake process.
 Through the course our intake process, we will review your health form, view an EKG of your heart rhythms, and take all necessary precautions to ensure that once you arrived you are screened for optimal safety.